-Women in film, business and sport dominate New Year awards
+Women in film, business and sport take New Year awards

 Honoured: Sharon White and Ian Curle